openfaas/faas/TestDrive.md

 ### Invoke the sample functions with curl or Postman:

-Head over to the [Github repo to fork the code](https://github.com/alexellis/faas), or read on to see the input/output from the sample functions.
+Head over to the [Github and Star the project](https://github.com/alexellis/faas), or read on to see the input/output from the sample functions.

 ### Working with the sample functions